 - Stipends awarded to 10 students who are employees of MHA Family Services to earn their social work degrees at the University of North Dakota, 5 have graduated so far.

 - Implementation Team meets monthly for workforce assessment, planning, and support for Action Team implementation.

 - 2 Action Teams meet regularly to implement workforce development strategies.

 - 6 program leaders completed the Tribal Child Welfare Leadership Academy and participated in monthly individualized professional development coaching.

-- Develop leadership pathway for MHA graduates.
+- Develop leadership pathway for MHA graduates and staff.

 - Develop and implement staff performance evaluation and training needs assessment for all staff.

 - Provide licensure support education to all MHA graduates who are preparing to take the social work licensure exam.